Description

 Pratt, Thane K; Bruce M. Beehler

-This is the completely revised edition of the field guide to the birds of New Guinea.
 The world’s largest tropical island, New Guinea boasts a spectacular avifauna characterized by cassowaries, megapodes, pigeons, parrots, cuckoos, kingfishers, and owlet-nightjars, as well as an exceptionally diverse assemblage of songbirds such as the iconic birds of paradise and bowerbirds.
-New Guinea is on the bucket list of all serious birdwatchers.
-This field guide is the only such book to cover all 780 recorded bird species, with updated species accounts and new information about identification, voice, habits, and range.
-A must-have for everyone from Eco tourists to field researchers, Birds of New Guinea will be the indispensable guide for the diverse birds of this remarkable region.
+Birds of New Guinea is the only guide to cover all 780 bird species reported in the area, including 366 endemics.
+Expanding its coverage with 111 vibrant color plates – twice as many as the first edition – and the addition of 635 range maps, The Birds of New Guinea also contains updated species accounts with new information about identification, voice, habits, and range.
+A must-have for everyone from ecotourists to field researchers, Birds of New Guinea remains an indispensable guide to the diverse birds of this remarkable region.

 AUTHORS: Thane K. Pratt is wildlife biologist emeritus at the U.S. Geological Survey’s Pacific Island Ecosystems Research Center and a conservationist of birds of the tropical Pacific.
 He is the lead editor of Conservation Biology of Hawaiian Forest Birds.
 Bruce M. Beehler is an ornithologist in the Division of Birds at the Smithsonian National Museum of Natural History and a tropical ecologist with interests in the birds and rainforests of the Asia-Pacific region.
 He is the author of Lost Worlds: Adventures in the Tropical Rainforest.